OpenMendel/MendelGWAS.jl/README.md

      julia> cd("~/path/to/data/files/")Finally, to run the analysis using the parameters in the control file Control_file.txt use the command:     julia> GWAS("Control_file.txt")

-*Note: the package is called* MendelGWAS *but the analysis function is called simply* GWAS.
+*Note: The package is called* MendelGWAS *but the analysis function is called simply* GWAS.

 ## Citation

 If you use this analysis package in your research, please cite the following reference in the resulting publications:

-Lange K, Papp JC, Sinsheimer JS, Sripracha R, Zhou H, Sobel EM (2013) Mendel: The Swiss army knife of genetic analysis programs.
-Bioinformatics 29:1568-1570.
+*Lange K, Papp JC, Sinsheimer JS, Sripracha R, Zhou H, Sobel EM (2013) Mendel: The Swiss army knife of genetic analysis programs.
+Bioinformatics 29:1568-1570.*

 <!--- ## Contributing
 We welcome contributions to this Open Source project.
 To contribute, follow this procedure ... --->